HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 So in order for a `dApp` to know the balance of a given token for the connected user's wallet, we must have a method to fetch it.

-The mobile wallet must display a modal allowing the user to change the balance before answering the request to the dApp if he wants to (defaulting to the actual balance)
+The mobile wallet must display a modal allowing the user to change the balance before answering the request to the dApp if he wants to (defaulting to the actual balance).
+It should not allow the user to input a balance greater than his max balance for a given token.

 The `htr_getBalance` method fetches the balance for a given token.